 Knysna (pronounced nize-nuh) is one of the most popular destinations on the Garden Route.
 The focus of the town is the beautiful Knysna Lagoon, ringed by forested hills dotted with vacation homes.
 Several walking and mountain-bike trails wind through Knysna's forests, many offering tremendous views back over the ocean.
-With luck you may spot the Knysna turaco, a brilliantly plumed and elusive forest
+With luck you may spot the Knysna turaco, a brilliantly plumed forest bird

 De Rust is a sleepy Little Karoo village.
 The main road is lined with crafts stores, coffee shops, restaurants, and wineshops. ...

 About 11 km (7 miles) from the sea, George is the largest town and the de facto capital of the Garden Route.
 Although the surrounding countryside...